finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

     recipe_id_code = 'recipe_id_code_example' # str | The Recipe Code for getting the fx rates (optional)
     from_effective_at = 'from_effective_at_example' # str | The start date from which to calculate the Returns. (optional)
     to_effective_at = 'to_effective_at_example' # str | The end date for which to calculate the Returns. (optional)
-    composite_method = 'composite_method_example' # str | The method used to calculate the Portfolio performance:              Equal/Asset. (optional)
-    period = 'period_example' # str | The type of the returns used to calculate the aggregation result: Daily/Monthly. (optional) output_frequency = 'output_frequency_example' # str | The type of calculated output: Daily/Weekly/Monthly/Quarterly/Half-Yearly/Yearly. (optional)
-    metrics = ['metrics_example'] # List[str] | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Returns.
+    composite_method = 'composite_method_example' # str | The method used to calculate the Portfolio performance.
+Available values: Equal, Asset. (optional) period = 'period_example' # str | The type of the returns used to calculate the aggregation result.
+Available values: Daily, Monthly. (optional) output_frequency = 'output_frequency_example' # str | The type of calculated output.
+Available values: Daily, Weekly, Monthly, Quarterly, HalfYearly, Yearly. (optional) metrics = ['metrics_example'] # List[str] | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. (optional) alternative_inc_date = 'alternative_inc_date_example' # str | The date from which to consider the Returns on the Portfolio, if this is different from the date when Returns begin.
 Can be a date string or Portfolio property. (optional)